mmckelvy/errors/README.md

 # Errors
-A collection of HTTP errors for use with Node / Express.
+A collection of errors for use with Node / Express.

 ## Usage
 Handle an error in a route handler.